-Under the umbrella term "anxiety disorder" a number of conditions are included, including generalized anxiety disorder (GAD), phobias, panic disorder, and post-traumatic stress.
+There are a number of conditions included under the umbrella term "anxiety disorder," including generalized anxiety disorder (GAD), phobias, panic disorder, and post-traumatic stress disorder (PTSD).
 Characterized by disproportionate or ongoing worry, anxiety disorders can make daily life extremely difficult for the sufferer.

-While somebody with an anxiety disorder may be aware of the irrationality of excessiveness of their anxiety, they are usually unable to prevent it from negatively impacting their lifestyle.
-The following anti-anxiety herbs boast calming properties that could help manage the symptoms of stress or reduce the common anxiety caused by temporary circumstances.
+While somebody with an anxiety disorder may be aware of the irrationality or excessiveness of their anxiety, they are usually unable to prevent it from negatively impacting their lifestyle.
+The following anti-anxiety herbs boast calming properties that could help manage the symptoms of stress or reduce anxiety caused by temporary circumstances.

 Anxiety disorders are the most common mental illnesses in the U.S., affecting 18% of the American population.

 Lemon balm is part of the mint family, and the herb's anxiolytic uses date back as far as the Middle Ages.
 The leaves of lemon balm contain phytocompounds called terpenes, which are thought to be responsible for the herb's relaxing effects.